lyuboto/docker-and-terraform-task/README.md

 **WELCOME TO BLUBIRD :)**

 ###### How to use:
-1. Build a Docker image:
+1. Build the Docker image:
   - cd dockertask
   - docker build -t nx .
 2. Run the container:
   - docker run -d -e nx_data="*Your Text*" -p 1234:80 nx
-3. Check webpage content:
+3. Check the webpage content:
   - curl 127.0.0.1:1234
-4. Output should be the text you've defined as a value of the variable nx_data.
+4. The output should be the text you've defined as a value of the variable nx_data.
   - "*Your Text*"
 ## Terraform task